scerioli/Global-Preferences-Survey/Article/Article.md

 ## Tables and z-scores

-The comparison to the original article has been done using the z-scores on the correlation coefficients, and checking if the statistical significance was at the same level. *What about the slope coefficients?*
+The comparison to the original article has been done checking the z-scores of the correlation coefficients, and comparing the statistical significance.
+Unfortunately, in the case of the slope coefficients (Table 4) it is not possible to compare them without having the standard deviation of the regression coefficient from the original author study.

 Here below we report the tables with the corresponding values of the correlation for the original article, our replication study, and the z-scores calculated from them.
-The sample size of the data, needed for the calculation of the z-scores, is always 76 (the number of the countries involved in this studies), except when using the Gender Equality Index, where due to the missing data, the number of countries in the sample was reduced to 68. *[Check here the sample size of the FH and the number of countries used in the other gender equality indeces!]*
+In this article, the sample size of the data, needed for the calculation of the z-scores, is 76 (the number of the countries involved in this studies) for the GDP correlations, and 68 for the Gender Equality Index, due to the missing data.
+For the original article, the sample size is 76 for the GDP, and 71 for the Gender Equality Index (see @FH_SM, pp. 32, Table S4).

 We also indicate the significance level for each correlation using the following scheme:

 Signifincance $\le$ 0.001 (\*\*\*), $\le$ 0.01 (\*\*), $\le$ 0.05 (\*)